Jason White (American racing driver): Cup Series

 On August 7, 2011, White made his debut in the NASCAR Sprint Cup Series at Pocono Raceway, driving the No. 32 for FAS Lane Racing.
 He returned to drive for the team in the Sprint Cup Series race at Pocono a year later, replacing John Wes Townley.

+Legal issues

+On August 3, 2023, White was arrested in Huntersville, North Carolina for DWI.
+On August 17, NASCAR suspended him indefinitely for violating Section 4.4.
+D. of the NASCAR Rule Book, stating actions detrimental to stock car racing - particularly on being charged with or convicted of significant criminal violations.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)